arp242/transip-dynamic/README.markdown

 Alternatives
 ============
 * [transip-dyndns](https://github.com/RolfKoenders/transip-dyndns) (deals poorly
-  with A and AAAA record; can only set one domain, node.js).
+  with A and AAAA records; can only set one domain, node.js).